HOW TO EXPLORE ZURICH IN 1 DAY

 HOW TO GET AROUND ZURICH

-The best way to explore Zurich is by taking the tram, bus, or ferry.
+The best way to explore Zurich is by taking the tram, bus, or ferry if you cannot walk to a certain sight or your legs are too tired.
 The city has an extensive network of public transportation that makes it easy and affordable to get around.
 Taxis are also available, but they tend to be more expensive than other modes of transport.

 One of the fun things to do in Zurich is to rent a bike and explore this beautiful town on two wheels.
 The best thing about it is…it does not cost a dime.
 Nothing!
 Not one cent.
-This news is awesome – you just need a deposit of 20 CHF.
+This news is awesome!
+All you just need is a deposit of 20 CHF and a credit card and then you let your bike trip start.

 WHERE TO STAY FOR ONE NIGHT IN ZURICH